UK: Grenfell Tower fire the upshot of 'decades of failure' – DW – 09/04/2024

 Prime Minister Keir Starmer pledged to learn from the failings highlighted.

-"The Governnment will carefully consider the report and its recommendations, to ensure that such a tragedy cannot occur again," Starmer said in a written statement to parliament following the report's release.
+"The Governnment will carefully consider the report and its recommendations, to ensure that such a tragedy cannot occur again," Starmer said in a written statement to parliament following the report's release on Wednesday.

 The previous government announced plans in 2022 to accelerate the removal of cladding in other buidlings and require developers to contribute more to the costs, but another large fire last week in Dagenham in London pointed to the continued usage and risks in places.